hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/modify_defaultpersistdirs.md

 ---
-id: firststeps
+id: modify_defaultpersistdirs
-title: First Steps
+title: Modify existing application
 ---

+## Modify Ubuntu 18.04 'defaultPersistDirs'

 Previously we [deployed a Ubuntu Cluster with default storage](/docs/kd-user/storage#deploy-a-cluster-with-default-storage) and found that the directories `/home` and `/etc` were persisted.